dsoglobal/dsowebsite/content/blogposts/stepping-into-your-bigness-africa-leading-the-way.md

 ---
+excerpt: Amy reflects on her amazing opportunity to travel to Kenya for a Changemakers Summit and how the way we learn and grow is changing profoundly and she am at the core of that change.
+content_img_path: ""
+showcomments: true
 date: 2014-09-21T04:00:00.000Z
-title: 'Stepping into your BIGness, Africa leading the way'
+title: Stepping into your BIGness, Africa leading the way
 thumb_img_path: /images/summarybigness.png
-content_img_path: ''
-showcomments: true
-excerpt: ''
+tags:
+  - Personal Reflection
+  - Kenya
+  - Africa
 layout: post
 ---
 The way we learn and grow is changing profoundly and I am at the core of that change.